SerhiiMart/JavaScript-Marathon--Marafon/README.md

 5. AIM Game

 * P.S.
-Was too easy and was just a ploy to get me on expencive cource
+Was too easy and was just a ploy to get me on expensive programming course.